iburzynski/jambhala/README.md

     do you want to permanently mark this value as trusted (y/N)? y
     ```

   * It will take some time to set up the environment the first time.
+You can recite the [Yellow Dzambhala Mantra](https://mantrasmeditation.com/buddhist-mantras/yellow-dzambhala-mantra/) while you wait:

+    ```
+    Om Dzambhala Dzalentraye Svaha
+    ```

   * Warning messages about "No index state specified" can be disregarded.
   * Some dependencies will need to be built from source, but if you see "building" for certain packages that should be downloadable from a binary cache (particularly GHC, the Linux kernel, and other non-Haskell related dependencies) or if you see any warning such as `warning: ignoring substitute`, this means your binary cache was not set up correctly and Nix is attempting to build packages from source that it should be fetching from a cache.
 Exit with `CTRL+c` and repeat **Step 2**, then try again.
 Make sure to restart the `nix-daemon`!
-  * If you see any HTTP-related errors, it means the IOG binary cache is non-responsive.
+  * **If you see any HTTP-related errors**, it means the IOG binary cache is non-responsive.
 Wait a bit and try again later.

-  * Once the build process completes, run `cabal build` to build the project dependencies.
+  * Once the Nix environment build process completes, run `build` to build the project dependencies.

     ```sh
-    $ cabal build
+    $ build
     ```

-    This will take some time to complete.
+    This will also take some time to complete:

+    ```
+    Om Dzambhala Dzalentraye Svaha
+    ```

 6. **Open in VS Code**
   * You can now start VS Code and use the `File > Open Folder...` menu option to load the starter kit.